softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

     * *Default*: False
     * *Optional*

-**Pre-set configured bare metal server only attributes**
+**Hourly bare metal server only attributes**

 * `fixed_config_preset` | *string*
-    * The configuration preset that the pre-set configuration bare metal server will be provisioned with.
+    * The configuration preset that the hourly bare metal server will be provisioned with.
 This governs the type of cpu, number of cores, amount of ram, and hard drives which the bare metal server will have.
 [Take a look at the available presets](https://api.softlayer.com/rest/v3/SoftLayer_Hardware/getCreateObjectOptions.json) (use your api key as the password), and find the key called _fixedConfigurationPresets_.
 Under that, the presets will be identified by the *keyName*s.
-    * It is a mandatory attribute for pre-set configuration bare metal server provisioning.
+    * It is a mandatory attribute for hourly bare metal server provisioning.
     * *Optional*
+* `os_reference_code` | *string*
+    * An operating system reference code that will be used to provision the computing instance.
+    * Hourly bare metal server : [Get a complete list of the os reference codes available for hourly bare metal servers](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getVhdImportSoftwareDescriptions.json?objectMask=referenceCode) (use your api key as the password).
+    * *Optional*
+    * **Conflicts with** `image_template_id`.

-**Custom bare metal server / Quote based custom bare metal server provisioning attributes**
+**Monthly / Quote based bare metal server provisioning attributes**

 * `public_vlan_id` | *int*
     * Public VLAN which is to be used for the public network interface of the instance.
 Accepted values can be found [here](https://control.softlayer.com/network/vlans).
 Click on the desired VLAN and note the id number in the URL.